calb3ars/Lynk/readme.md

 ## Features

-* Compare pricing between Lyft and Uber
+* Compare ride costs between Lyft and Uber
-* Address or place title input
+* Ability to input address or place name
-* Mark recipes as cooked
-* Comment on recipes
-* Find recipes by tag
+* Filter ride costs by price and ETA
-* Look at recipe boxes of other users
+* Select a ride (Uber or Lyft)
+  + Redirect to associated app
+* Centers map view on user's current location
+* Pick up location defaults to user's current location

 ## Code Guide

 If you'd like to take a closer look at the code behind the Cookbook App, the best folders to look in are:

 * [Cookbook.jsx](./frontend/Cookbook.jsx)
 * [React components](./frontend/components)